nayeem-17/Random-writeups/Docker/README.md

 sudo docker rmi IMAGE_NAME #either this command sudo docker image rm IMAGE_NAME #or this command
 ```
-You can delte all stopped container by running one command
+You can delete all stopped container by running one command
 ```bash
 sudo docker container prune
 ```